microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 If the applications do not use any of the existing libraries, please follow this [doc](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_v2_user).

 1. Get a code from AAD.
-The query to call contains parameter for Application ID, Redirect URl and **required permissions**.
+The query to call contains parameter for Application ID, Redirect URl, and **required permissions**.
 2. Use the code to get an access token.

 If you use OpenId Connect library, please see this [doc](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/authenticate) and call</br> `app.UseOpenIdConnectAuthentication()`